 Section 1915 (c) Waiver Appendix K Strategies to Address COVID-19:

 Most Medicaid home and community-based services (HCBS) are provided through Section 1915 (c) waivers.
 Other states use Section 1115 to authorize HCBS that could have been provided under Section 1915 (c).
+The table below includes Appendix K approvals for both 1915 (c) and 1115 HCBS waivers.
 States can use Section 1915 (c) waiver Appendix K to amend either of these HCBS waivers to respond to an emergency.
 For example, states can modify or expand HCBS eligibility or services, modify or suspend service planning and delivery requirements, and adopt policies to support providers.
 CMS has posted a sample Appendix K template for COVID-19

 for COVID-19 waiver amendment requests.